 Script Summary: Raid catcher script for Dawn of the Dragons on Kongregate and Armor games.
 Developed by wpatter6 and JHunz.
 NOTE: The download button below is a targeted ad with adware installs.
-Use the install button in the top right.
-To install the script on Chrome 27, you must install the Tampermonkey add-on and click the install link to the right.
-If you had the script installed prior to installing tampermonkey, you will have to uninstall and reinstall the script via tampermonkey.
+Use the install button in the top right, after reading the installation instructions for your browser below.

 The RaidCatcher script is a full rewrite of the Dawn of the Dragons extension script maintained by wpatter6 and JHunz.
 On Kongregate, it interfaces with the chat to make raid links appear is a readable fashion, and allows users to quickly join raids it's collected.
 On both Kongregate and Armor Games, the script is able to import active raids from a central database which is populated by a chat listener program.

 - The raids sub tab contains the list of all currently stored raids, as well as various options to search, sort, join, and delete raids.
 Clicking on a raid in the list will give you additional information about that raid.